Custom Fields

 Settings and Navigation

 To set up custom fields, go to Control Panel > Custom Fields.
-This is located in the Contact Settings section.

 Custom Field Categories